 A full container load (FCL) is indicated if your shipment is equal to six or more standard pallets-a little more than half the capacity of a 20-foot container, which can take ten standard pallets.
 A 40-foot container can accommodate up to 22 standard pallets.

 If you have any concerns about your goods coming into contact with those of other exporters, you should also choose FCL.

 Groupage-a shared container (also known as a less-than-container load, or LCL)-is, otherwise, a good choice, and a cost-efficient one; with this arrangement, you pay only for the shipping space you need.
-See iContainers for information on rates and other important details.
+Visit iContainers for information on rates and other important details.

-- Port of Shanghai The port of Shanghai faces the East China Sea to the east, and Hangzhou Bay to the south.
+The port of Shanghai faces the East China Sea to the east, and Hangzhou Bay to the south.
 It is comprised of three individual ports-Wusongkuo, Waigaoqiao, and Yangshan deep-water port.
 It is managed by the Shanghai International Port Group.
 Shanghai overtook Singapore to become the world’s busiest container port in 2010, and in 2014, it handled over 35 million TEUs, setting a record.
 There are numerous terminals here to serve commercial needs, including the Coal Branch (handling carbon, sand, and gravel); the Baoshan Terminal Branch (handling bulk and general cargo); and the Zhanghuabang Company (handling iron and steel, containers, and heavy cargo).
 The port of Shanghai is the gateway to Anhui, Jiangsu, Zhejiang and Henan provinces, all of which have dense populations, strong industrial bases, and developed agricultural sectors.